craz186/JavaGames/README.md

 =========

 Small games recreated in Java, may not work fully but main idea works.
+These games can all be ran using a simple java compiler and running from the command prompt.

 I am a 3rd year student studying computer science.